-Baseline carried over from Stage A

-- 1-The 2014 AMR does not contain updated conservation data.2010/11: 27% of Herefordshire's SSSI land was in favourable condition.
-04/08/14 status of the one bordering SSSI (Moccas Park) is favourable.
-The existing status of the Wye SAC between Hay and the Lugg confluence is currently meeting its phosphate target and is meeting the conservation targets.
-The 2014 AMR does not contain updated conservation data.
+- SEA Objectives Baseline carried over from Stage A 1- To maintain and enhance nature conservation (biodiversity, flora and fauna) 1-The 2014 AMR does not contain updated conservation data.2010/11: 27% of Herefordshire's SSSI land was in favourable condition.
+04/08/14 - status favourable.
+The existing status of the Wye SAC between Hay and the Lugg confluence is currently meeting its phosphate target and is meeting the corruptated conservation data.
 2010/11: 17 Habitat Action Plans and 14 Species Action Plans are currently in operation across Herefordshire.
-Peterchurch Parish has: 1 SSSI, 2 SWS, and 14 ancient woodlands The River Wye SAC borders the Parish.
-There are no NNRs and SINCs within the parish. - 2-There are no outstanding enforcement actions or appeals concerning locally important buildings within the parish at present.
-And no conservation area issues. - 3-In terms of Peterchurch itself, the study reveals that the parking space is inadequate.
-In addition there is currently inadequate provision of public open space in the village. - 4-Whilst there is no qualitative, locally specific data available at present, there are two scheduled monuments in Peterchurch parish according to the latest version of the register. - 5-Between 2005 and 2010 Herefordshire's total and per capita carbon emission reduced by 7% and 8% respectively; while UK's total and per capita carbon emission reduced by 8% and 12% respectively within the same period.
-This suggests that air quality is improving. - 6-% of Herefordshire residents who travel to work by: Car: 70.1%, Foot: 14.7:, Bicycle: 4.3%, Bus: 2%, Train: 0.8%, Motorbike: 0.8%, Taxi: 0.3%, Other: 7%. - 7-Herefordshire latest figure of C02 emissions per capita-dates back to 2010: 1.61 million tonnes (mtCO2) - 8-Reduce the risk of flooding-There have been no approvals contrary to EA advice since reporting began in 2004.
-The 2011-2013 AMR does not contain updated conservation data. - 9-Percentage of river length assessed as good or very good chemical quality and ecological quality y as required by the Water Framework Directive.
-Latest figure dates back to 2005: 84%. - 10-Peterchurch parish falls into the Herefordshire Conjunctive Use Water Resource Zones (WRZs), one of 6 zones covering Herefordshire.
-39% of demand is from non-household use. - 11-Number of planning permissions granted contrary to the advice of the Environment Agency on flood defence grounds.
-The 2014 AMR does not contain updated conservation data. - 12-Around the village of Peterchurch the soil classification is Grades 2 to 3.
-Around the remainder of the parish it is mainly Grades 3 and 4. - 13-There are 31 listed buildings within the parish and two SAMs (Snodhill and Urishay castle sites) both of which are on the Buildings at Risk Register, There are no outstanding enforcement actions or appeals concerning locally important buildings within the parish at present.
-3. The Parish Area has the following landscape types: wooded hills and farmlands; principal settled farmlands. - 14- GP surgery within the village but most medical provision is effectively out of the parish (ie at Hereford). - 15- Peterchurch has its own police station and is well served. - 16- New refuse collection arrangement are aiding conservation of resources.
+Peterchurch 2- To maintain and enhance the quality of landscapes and townscapes woodlands The River Wye SAC borders the Parish.
+There are no NNRs and SINCs within the parish.
+3- To improve quality of surroundings 2-There are no outstanding enforcement actions or appeals concerning locally important buildings within the parish at present.
+And no conservation are 4- To conserve and where appropriate enhance the historic 3-In terms of Peterchurch itself, the study reveals that the parking space is inadequate .
+In addition there is currently inadequate provision of public oper environment and culture heritage 4-Whilst there is no qualitative, locally specific data available at present, there are two scheduled monuments in Peterchurch parish according to the lat 5- To improve air quality 5-Between 2005 and 2010 Herefordshire's total and per capita carbon emission reduced by 7% and 8% respectively; while UK's total and per capita car within the same period.
+This suggests that air quality is improving.
+6- To reduce the effect of traffic on the environment 6-% of Herefordshire residents who travel to work by: Car: 70.1%, Foot: 14.7:,Bicycle: 4.3%,Bus: 2%, Train: 0.8%,Motorbike: 0.8%,Taxi: 0.3%,Other: 7% 7- To reduce contributions to climate change 7-Herefordshire latest figure of C02 emissions per capita-dates back to 2010: 1.61 million tonnes (mtCO ) 8- To reduce vulnerability to climate change 8-Reduce the risk of flooding-There have been no approvals contrary to EA advice since reporting began in 2004.
+The 2011-2013 AMR does not contain 9- To improve water quality 9-Percentage of river length assessed as good or very good chemical quality and ecological quality y as required by the Water Framework Directive.
+La 10- To provide for sustainable sources of water supply 10-Peterchurch parish falls into the Herefordshire Conjunctive Use Water Resource Zones (WRZs), one of 6 zones covering Herefordshire.
+39% of dem 11- To avoid, reduce and manage flood risk 11-Number of planning permissions granted contrary to the advice of the Environment Agency on flood defence grounds.
+The 2014 AMR does not contrary 12- To conserve soil resources and quality 12-Around the village of Peterchurch the soil classification is Grades 2 to 3.
+Around the remainder of the parish it is mainly Grades 3 and 4.
+13- To minimise the production of waste 13-There are 31 listed buildings within the parish and two SAMs (Snodhill and Urishay castle sites) both of which are on the Buildings at Risk Register appeals concerning locally important buildings within the parish at present.
+3. The Parish Area has the following landscape types: wooded hills and farmle 14- To improve health of the population 14- GP surgery within the village but most medical provision is effectively out of the parish (ie at Hereford).
+15- To reduce crime and nuisance 15- Peterchurch has its own police station and is well served.
+16- To conserve natural and manmade resources 16- New refuse collection arrangement are aiding conservation of resources.